RicoTk/stewart-platform-sim/README.md

-Example of Simulations for Actuator Lengths in with changing pose
+Example of Simulations for Actuator Lengths with changing pose

 Pitch Only